New England Educational Opportunity Association

 accompanied by a petition signed by at least 15% of the active

 membership.
-Six (6) copies of a proposed amendment will be certified to
+A proposed amendment will be certified to

 the Secretary at least forty-five (45) days before action is expected.
 The